MarkLundager/AdventOfCode2024/README.md

 Very happy with the code, structured and concise.
 Not bad

 ## DAY4:
-For part2 I realise you could write a similar direction array as for the first part.
+For part two I realise you could write a similar direction array as for the first part.
 I did it and it did not work.
 1 hour debug: I learnt that I suck at rotating objects with number representation.

 ## DAY5